Arijit02/First-Github-Pages-Website/README.md

 # git-github
-This is for learning putpose.
+This is for learning purpose.